Alexturner2000/Network-Engineering-Vault/Untitled.md

 # Flux
 Tags: [[Physics]]

-In Latin, flux means "flow", which was
+In Latin, flux means "flow".
+It is a more general term,